Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 After 20 years, you could reasonably expect to have about $344,000.
 In 30 years, you could have investments worth nearly $1 million.
 In 40 years, $2.6 million.
 You get the idea.

 You may have heard stories about older people who never made much money from their jobs but are sitting on millions.
 The share market is commonly how they got there.

 Ready to dive in?

 This is a long post, so to help you navigate your way around, feel free to use the links below to jump to your area of interest.
 Or read all the way from top to bottom.
-The investment in your time will be well worth it (see what we did there?)…
+The investment of your time will be well worth it (see what we did there?)…

-Despite the common misperception, you don’t need a ton of money to get started investing in shares.
+Despite the common misperception, you don’t need a tonne of money to get started investing in shares.
 Brokerage fees have dropped significantly in recent years, so it’s practical to buy your first individual share with just a few hundred dollars.